sdrelton/matrix-est-maxelts/README.md

 ```
 ##### Normest inputs and outputs
 The inputs to normestm are:
-* A    - Matrix with real/complex entries or a function handle (see advanced examples below).
+* A:     Matrix with real/complex entries or a function handle (see the advanced examples below).
 Can be rectangular.
-* opts - Structure where opts.t (opts.alpha for normestm_multi) is an integer
+* opts:  Structure where opts.t (opts.alpha for normestm_multi) is an integer
        controlling the accuracy and opts.abs is a logical variable that
        determines whether to seek largest elements of max(max(abs(A))) or max(max(A)).
 When opts is
        an integer, instead of a structure, opts.abs is set to true.